| Read Time: 10 minutes

 2. Not Reporting Your Injury Immediately

 Some might think they do not need to report their injury immediately.
 However, this would be a grave mistake if you hope to recover benefits through your claim.
-You must notify your employer of your injury as soon as possible.
+File your workers’ compensation claim immediately after a work injury to begin receiving benefits faster.

 In North Carolina, you have up to 30 days after the date of your injury to report it to your employer.
 But don’t wait to notify them that you have gotten hurt.
 The sooner you report, the better.